February is quickly approaching.

 14 Days of Love Notes

 We’re all busy, right?
-But this is a super simple Valentine’s Day activity.
+But this is a super simple Valentine’s Day activity that doesn’t take a lot of time, but brings a HUGE amount of joy.

 To make it even easier, you can prepare all the messages ahead of time.

-I like to cut the hearts from different colored paper and use fancy scissors for some of them as well.
+Cut the hearts from different colored paper.
+You may even want to use fancy scissors for some of them.
 Make them as fancy or simple as you wish.

 If you are writing notes of love for multiple people it will be helpful to have separate envelopes to organize all the hearts.